 The operating principle of an air amplifier is similar to that of a pressure intensifier.
-As shown in the schematic diagram, drive air inlet P_L and gas inlet A on the air amplifier are supplied by the same supply line.
-This requires that the device have the same pressure and the same fluid on the drive side and the high pressure side.
-Low pressure is applied to the large area of the air piston (1) which applies highpressure to the small area of the high-pressure piston (2).
-The piston of the air amplifier performs reciprocating movements until the stall pressure is reached.
-In so doing, the high pressure piston delivers and compresses the operating fluid by means of the check valves in gas inlet A and gas outlet B. The output pressure results from the set pressure in the supply line, which is applied to ports P_L and A and the fixed pressure ratio.
+As shown in the schematic diagram, drive air inlet $P_L$ and gas inlet A on the air amplifier are supplied by the same supply line.

-The continuous operation is achieved by means of an internally controlled directional valve, the spool valve (5).
-The spool valve alternately guides the operating fluid to the two sides of the air piston.
-The spool valve is controlled by two directional valves, the pilot valves (3 and 4), which are operated mechanically by the air piston in its stop positions.
+So the supply line pressure is always applied to two identically-oriented and identically-sized piston surfaces, which are only opposed by a single pressurised piston surface.
+The pistons of the air amplifier perform reciprocating movements until the stall pressure is reached.
+The pistons deliver and compress the operating fluid by means of the check valves in gas inlet A and gas outlet B. The output pressure results from the set pressure in the supply line, which is applied to ports PL and A and the fixed pressure ratio.
+The continuous operation is achieved by means of an internally controlled directional valve, the spool valve (7).
+The spool valve alternately guides the operating fluid from the supply line into the two drive chambers (1 and 2).
+The spool valve is controlled by two directional valves, the pilot valves (5 and 6), which are operated mechanically by the pistons at their end positions.
 The pilot valves vent the operating area of the control slide valve.

-An equilibrium of forces on the drive and high-pressure side is generated as soon as the stall pressure is reached.
+Once the stall pressure is reached, the forces in all four operating chambers are balanced.
 The air amplifier stops and no longer consumes drive fluid.
 If the pressure drops on the high pressure side or increases on the supply side, the air amplifier automatically restarts, while the operating fluid is compressed until an equilibrium of forces is restored.